 - Cocaine: Cocaine is another drug that is commonly trafficked, but recently the need to crack down on people who move cocaine has become even more urgent as street dealers and manufacturers are commonly adding fentanyl to the cocaine they sell.
 The DEA recently released guidance about being aware of the presence of fentanyl in cocaine-based substances.

 - Psychedelic mushrooms: “Magic mushrooms” refer to a group of around 200 different types of mushrooms containing the chemical psilocybin, which is known to make the user experience hallucinations when consumed.

 - THCV: Very few people have heard of THCV — not until recently, when marijuana and its many chemical components have been more deeply understood, has it been isolated as it was in this case.
 THCV stands for tetrahydrocannabivarin and is a cousin of the most widely known chemical in cannabis, THC.
 THCV is psychoactive, and some even say it produces a much stronger high than THC.

 The high-level view of the contents of this particular seizure is that they were intended for a major party-drug market.
 All of the narcotics involved, including ecstasy, psychoactive mushrooms and Xanax, are popular in party and club settings.

 The unexpected haul from this bust shows why, even in smaller towns, officers need to be aware of the drugs commonly used around them to get a feel for how these illicit substances are being supplied.

 If you know anything about drug use or trafficking in your community, please do your part to combat this public health crisis and let local officers know.
-If you or a loved one are struggling with drug abuse, contact the Florida House Experience today.
+If you or a loved one are struggling with drug abuse, contact FHE Health today.